-5 courses 18 credits Minors must take an additional five LAST, cross-listed, or study-abroad courses approved by the LAST advisor.
-At least two of the three LAST content areas must be represented by at least one course.
+Minors must take an additional five LAST, cross-listed, or study-abroad courses approved by the LAST advisor or director.
+At least two of the three LAST content areas (Environmental Studies, the Humanities, and the Social Sciences) must be represented by at least one course.
+Study abroad courses apply to specific content area at the discretion of the LAST advisor or director.